Episcopal Diocese of West Missouri: History

-Spencer was followed as bishop by Edward Randolph Welles II who was elected as bishop on December 6, 1949 and consecrated for that role on April 19, 1950.
-Under Bishop Spencer the diocese continued to grow and 11 churches were founded between 1953 and 1972.
-Bishop Spencer resigned in 1972 and two years later took part in the ordination of the Philadelphia Eleven.
+Spencer was followed as bishop by Edward Randolph Welles II who was elected as bishop on December 6, 1949, and consecrated for that role on April 19, 1950.
+Under Bishop Welles the diocese continued to grow and 11 churches were founded between 1953 and 1972.
+Bishop Welles resigned in 1972 and two years later took part in the ordination of the Philadelphia Eleven.

-After Welles retirement the diocese elected Arthur Anton Vogel, a professor at Nashotah House theological seminary, to be its fifth bishop.
+After Welles' retirement the diocese elected Arthur Anton Vogel, a professor at Nashotah House theological seminary, to be its fifth bishop.
 Vogel authored two books during his tenure as Bishop and delivered the invocation at the 1976 Republican National Convention which met in Kansas City.
 Vogel retired in 1989 and was succeeded by his Coadjutor, The Rt.
 Rev. John Clark Buchanan who served the diocese for ten years retiring in 1999.
 Under Buchanan two more churches were admitted to the diocese.

 Buchanan was followed on the diocesan seat by Barry Robert Howe who served as diocesan bishop until his retirement in 2011.
 Following Howe's retirement the diocesan convention elected the Rev. Martin Scott Field to serve as the 8th Bishop of West Missouri.
-Field was consecrated on March 6, 2011 by the Most Rev. Katherine Jefferts Schori.
-On April 8, 2021 following a mediation process outlined by the canons of the Episcopal Church it was announced that Bishop Field would resign his ministry as Bishop on Holy Cross Day, 2021 and that the diocese would begin the process of calling a Bishop Provisional.
+Field was consecrated on March 6, 2011, by the Most Rev. Katherine Jefferts Schori.
+On April 8, 2021, following a mediation process outlined by the canons of the Episcopal Church it was announced that Bishop Field would resign his ministry as Bishop on Holy Cross Day, 2021 and that the diocese would begin the process of calling a Bishop Provisional.

-On August 3, 2021 the Standing Committee of the diocese announced that their candidate for Bishop Provisional was the Rt.
+On August 3, 2021, the Standing Committee of the diocese announced that their candidate for Bishop Provisional was the Rt.
 Rev. Diane Jardine Bruce, the 7th Bishop Suffragan of the Diocese of Los Angeles.
-On Saturday, November 6th, 2021, the Convention of the Diocese meeting at Grace and Holy Trinity Cathedral, Kansas City elected Diane Jardine Bruce as Bishop Provisional.
-She took up residence in the Diocese and began her ministry on December 1st, 2021.
+On Saturday, November 6, 2021, the Convention of the Diocese meeting at Grace and Holy Trinity Cathedral, Kansas City elected Diane Jardine Bruce as Bishop Provisional.
+She took up residence in the Diocese and began her ministry on December 1, 2021.
 Bruce is the first woman to lead the diocese as its bishop.
 She was formally welcomed and seated in the diocesan Cathedra on the Feast of the Epiphany, 2022.